Last Updated on May 23, 2025 by Admin

 - User intent: Google aims to understand the user’s intent and what they want to achieve when searching.
 If another URL on your site better satisfies the query, Google may select it as the preferred canonical.

 - Quality: Google considers the website’s quality, user experience design, and responsiveness on mobile when choosing a canonical title.
-If another URL has a better choice of the signaller type, Google might penalize it.

 - Duplicate content: If multiple pages are similar or alike, a single URL of your website may be designated canonical, while the others may be ignored.